 Stellenbosch grapes (45%) from vineyards grown in high-potential soils of granite and sandstone origin, ensure the wine to offer the refreshing herbiness this variety is known for.
 The Franschhoek soils (also with granite and sandstone origin) from which 35% of the grapes originate, give the wine pure berry fruit while the Bot River grapes (20%) contribute tannin structure and colour to the wine.
 5% Cinsaut was added to ensure elegance and a lower alcohol.

 Bottled on the estate and matured in ideal conditions, the 2017 La Motte Cabernet Sauvignon already drinks very well, but due to its classic, full-bodied profile, tannin structure and balanced acidity, the wine has exceptional maturation potential and should continue to develop beautifully for at least another 8 to 10 years.
 (See our quick guide to ideal maturation conditions).
-Also try the 2012 La Motte Cabernet Sauvignon to enjoy a more mature example.
+Join us for an online tasting.

 Interested in older wines?
-Join the La Motte team for the special Vinoteque Tasting or invest in a Vintage Pack of La Motte Cabernet Sauvignon with vintages from 2010 to 2015 available from the La Motte Tasting Room.
+When the estate reopens after lockdown, join the La Motte team for a special Vinoteque Tasting or invest in a Vintage Pack of La Motte Cabernet Sauvignon with vintages from 2010 to 2015 available from the La Motte Tasting Room.

 Cabernet Sauvignon and Meat